rachwong/Share_price_maximising/README.md

 This is a project to find the best times in the day to buy and sell shares.

 ##
-This code is written in Main.Java.
+This code is written in Java.

 The following are assumptions I have made :
 * The share price cannot drop below 1 at any hour.